christi4n/kubernetes-typo3/README.md

 ## Kubernetes cluster with Minikube

+### History

+2021-13-01: initial version 1.0.0

+### How-to
+This repository contains two manifest files in order to create a running TYPO3 CMS instance under Kubernetes.
+You can use [Minikube](https://minikube.sigs.k8s.io/) locally.

 You are advised to use Virtualbox as a virtual environment for Minikube.
 To launch Minikube the first time: